daud-io/daud/readme.md

 If the project opens in Visual studio, that is good.

 You can now run the project locally with the run button.

-### Possible Issues

-If you get "error: the projet file cannot be found" when opening the .sln file, follow the steps below
- - navigate to the the Game.Engine folder.
- - double click the .csproj file
- - have it error
- - navigate to the the Game.Models folder.
- - double click the .csproj file
- - have it error
- - open the Game.Engine.sln file again
- - have it work (hopefully)

-If the game does not load in a reasonable period of time, click the arrow next to where it says "debug" and change it to "release."

-If you get "Unhandled Exception: Microsoft.AspNetCore.Server.Kestrel.Transport.Libuv.Internal.Networking.UvException: Error -13 EACCES permission denied" when running the game, try changing the port number in Program.cs